International alumni recognised for their achievements by the British Council

 My highest point in my UK education was my first class with Tony Bonsignore (a financial reporter for the BBC); it was the very moment when he asked us to question whether the current financial system was functional.
 He asked us to do something that I had never been asked to do in class and I knew at City University London I would learn to question everything.
 And I most certainly did.

-The 21 award winners were announced on Study UK social media channels and will be celebrated for 21 days, each day featuring a new story of an outstanding and inspirational alumnus of a UK university, and how their UK education has changed their life and made an impact.
+The 21 award regional award winners were announced on Study UK social media channels in April and will be celebrated for 21 days, each day featuring a new story of an outstanding and inspirational alumnus of a UK university, and how their UK education has changed their life and made an impact.